 Vintage Radio

-In the late 1960 's we had wideband 10GHz gear shown here.
+In the late 1960 's the microwave gear we had was wideband 10GHz shown here.
 Gunn diodes and bare mixer diodes No LNA's or PA's!

 Here it was a X guide coupler with a tunable Gunn LO into a 3 port circulator which, on its other port, had a "fixed" frequency Gunn running about 4mW.
 The IF was double conversion - 30MHz to 10.7MHz for FM detection